mwridgway/StratagemForge/services/ingestion-service/README.md

 # Ingestion Service

 This is the Ingestion Service for StratagemForge, built with Go and Gin.
-It handles CS:GO demo file uploads and processing.
+It handles Counterstrike 2 demo file uploads and processing.

 ## Features